*As of December 31, 2020.

-2. According to the most recent Statements of Additional Information, as of December 31, 2019.
+†According to the most recent Statements of Additional Information, as of December 31, 2020.

-3. The Capital Group companies manage equity assets through three investment groups.
+‡Capital Group manages equity assets through three investment groups.
 These groups make investment and proxy voting decisions independently.
 Fixed income investment professionals provide fixed income research and investment management across the Capital organization; however, for securities with equity characteristics, they act solely on behalf of one of the three equity investment groups.
-Fixed income assets shown in U.S. dollars and managed by Capital Fixed Income Investors as of December 31, 2019.
+Fixed income assets shown in U.S. dollars and managed by Capital Fixed Income Investors as of December 31, 2020.

-Figures shown are past results for Class R-6 shares and are not predictive of results in future periods.
+Figures shown are past results and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown.
-Share prices and returns will vary, so investors may lose money.
 Investing for short periods makes losses more likely.
+Prices and returns will vary, so investors may lose money.
 View fund expense ratios and returns.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.